 Buffer On The Web

 Of course, iOS is just one place you can use Buffer.
 It’s also available on the web, which will allow you to share while sitting in front of your computer.
-For example, you can check out our review the Buffer app for Firefox, and our review of it on Google Chrome.
+For example, you can check out our review of it on Google Chrome .
 You can also just visit Buffer’s website, log in with your account, and generate posts from there.
 Many of the supported applications will also allow you to share with Buffer from the web.